 NRV 118 ready for H2

 The NRV 118 (Fig. 2) from ebm-papst is already designed for use with a hydrogen proportion of up to 10 percent without changes being required.
 The engineers at the Landshut site put the established NRV 118 composite system through several investigations and initial field tests to check its suitability for hydrogen.
 The result: with some changes, the composite system can be adapted for use with 100 percent hydrogen.
-The tightness of the gas valve and blower was increased and the plastics and metals used were checked for their suitability.
+The requirement for the tightness of the gas valve and blower was increased and the plastics and metals used were checked for their suitability.

 Another benefit became clear: thanks to special pre-mixture equipment, the NRV 118 is ideally suited to hydrogen use.
 The “pre-fan-mix” gas blower compensates for the lower Wobbe index and hydrogen’s smaller lower heating value in the suction operation.
 There is no need for more complex control lines.
 Furthermore, higher modulations can be run because the gas valve can be optimally controlled by negative pressure.